Cooper Kupp Player Prop Bets for NFL Week 10 | Los Angeles vs. San Francisco 11/15/2021

 Matchup vs. San Francisco

-- Against the 49ers, Kupp has averaged 16.7 receiving yards per game in his seven career matchups, 79.8 fewer than his over/under for Monday's game.
+- Kupp is averaging 16.7 receiving yards per game in seven career matchups against the 49ers, 79.8 fewer than his receiving yards prop bet over/under for Monday's game (96.5).

-- In seven matchups, Kupp has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest versus the 49ers.
+- In seven matchups, Kupp has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest against the 49ers.

-- The 49ers are giving up 223.0 passing yards per game this year, the NFL's fifth-ranked pass defense.
+- This week Kupp will face the NFL's fifth-ranked pass defense (223.0 yards allowed per game).

-- The 49ers have surrendered 12 touchdowns through the air (1.5 per game).
-They are sixth in the league in that category.
+- With 12 passing TDs conceded this season, the 49ers defense is ranked sixth in the NFL.

 Recent Performances

-- In last week's matchup with the Titans, Kupp caught 11 passes for 95 yards while being targeted 13 times.
+- In last week's game against the Titans, Kupp was targeted 13 times and racked up 11 catches for 95 yards.

-- Kupp has caught 28 passes (on 35 targets) for 366 yards (122.0 per game) and three touchdowns in his last three games.
+- Kupp has also contributed with 28 receptions for 366 yards and three touchdowns over his last three games.
+He's been targeted 35 times, producing 122.0 yards per game.

 Kupp's Los Angeles Teammates